fivetran/dbt_linkedin_source/README.md

           alias: "custom_field"
         - name: "unique_int_field"
           alias: "field_id"
-          transform_sql: "cast(field_id as int)"
         - name: "that_field"
     linkedin_ads__creative_passthrough_metrics: # pulls from ad_analytics_by_creative
         - name: "new_custom_field"
           alias: "custom_field"
         - name: "unique_int_field"
-          transform_sql: "unique_int_field / 100.0"
 ```

-> Please ensure you use due diligence when adding metrics to these models.
-The metrics added by default (`clicks`, `impressions`, and `cost`) have been vetting by the Fivetran team maintaining this package for accuracy.
-There are metrics included within the source reports which are comprised of averages.
-You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate.

 ### Change the build schema
 By default, this package builds the Linkedin Ads staging models within a schema titled (`<target_schema>` + `_linkedin_ads_source`) in your destination.
 If this is not where you would like your Linkedin staging data to be written to, add the following configuration to your root `dbt_project.yml` file: